SCCapstone/K3MS/README.md

     cd frontend/app
     npm ci
     ```
-- If running a local database (rather than connected to the online shared database), run the following commands to initialize it:
+- If running a *new* local database (rather than connected to the online shared database), run the following commands to initialize it:
     ```
     env/bin/flask shell
     >>> db.create_all()
     >>> exit()
-    env/bin/flask db stamp head
     ```

 ## Start the Servers (Individually, for development)
-- In the `backend` directory, run `python3 run_debug_server.py` with the environment activated
+- In the `backend` directory, actiavte the python environment (`source env/bin/activate`) and run `env/bin/python3 run_debug_server.py`
 - In the `frontend/app` directory, run `npm run dev`

-## Start the Servers (Production)
+## Start the Servers (Script)
-- Run the start script with `./run_app.sh` to start the gunicorn flask server and to serve the static react build.
+- Run the start script with `./run_app.sh` to start the gunicorn flask server and the development react app.

 ### Stop the Production Server
 - To stop the React process, hit `^C` on the shell running `./run_app.py`.
 - To stop the Flask server, stop the gunicorn process by finding its pid or running the command `pkill gunicorn`.

-## TODO:
-- Installation & setup process will be taken care of in a docker file.

-# Deploy to Heroku
+# Deploy Frontend to Github Pages
-## Backend
-- Install Heroku CLI and login
-- in `/backend`, run `echo "web: gunicorn app:app" > Procfile`
-- in `/backend`, add heroku git repo as a remote: `git init && git remote add heroku <heroku git url>`
-- track `master` in heroku with current branch: `git branch -u heroku/master`
-- commit changes: `git commit -am ""`
-- push changes to heroku: `git push HEAD:master`
-- Optionally, remove `heroku` remote

-## Frontend
-- Same steps as backend, but:
-- init the git repo in `/frontend/app`
-- the Procfile is `web: npm start`
-- run `npm run build` before pushing changes to heroku remote
+- In the `frontend/app` directory, run `npm run deploy`

 # Testing